blacklightpy/vaultofknowledge/01. Personal/Daily Notes/Entry of 29th Jan, 2025.md

 - Homeopathy - bad alternative medicine, but with a placebo effect
 - Allopathy - Homeopathic description of Heroic Medicine, the precursor of Modern Evidence-Based Medicine
 	- Heroic Medicine
+		- Based on the Humoural theory or Humorism
+			- It was replaced by the Germ theory
 	- Modern Evidence Based Medicine
 	- In the US:
 		- Used to contrast modern medicine with Osteopathic Medicine (originated from osteopathy)
 	- In India:
 		- Used to contrast with Ayurveda
+			- Three Doshas of Ayurveda
+				- Vaata, Pitta, Kapha
+			- Roga (Disease)
 - Osteopathy - Physical manipulation of body's muscle tissue and bones
 	- What I got for my cervical spine: Transcutaneous Electrical Nerve Stimulation (TENS) / Electropathy
 - Energy Medicine